-The NSW Department of Communities and Justice (DCJ) is an inclusive employer that welcomes job applications from people with disability, Aboriginal and Torres Strait Islander people, those with culturally and linguistically diverse backgrounds, LGBTIQ+ people, women and those with caring responsibilities.
+The NSW Department of Communities and Justice (DCJ) actively promotes the employment of people with disability, Aboriginal and Torres Strait Islanders, those with culturally and linguistically diverse backgrounds, LGBTIQ+ people, women and those with caring responsibilities.

 DCJ is working to increase the representation of people from diverse backgrounds in the workforce by:

 Employees at DCJ can join several employee networks as a member or an ally.
 These networks provide peer support and advice to their members, and contribute to key organisational decisions.
 Our networks include:

 DCJ offers several employment programs for people from diverse backgrounds, including:

 Aboriginal Traineeship Program – participants gain 12-months full-time employment while completing a Cert III or Cert IV qualification.
 Upon successful completion of the program, our trainees are then converted to ongoing employment.
 The program is offered annually.
 For opportunities to apply for the program email firstname.lastname@example.org

 Yuranha Aboriginal Employment and Training Programs (YAE&TP) – an award-winning pre-employment program delivered by DCJ and TAFE NSW to prepare and educate Aboriginal and Torres Strait Islander students with interview and employment skills for roles within DCJ.